-Who hasn’t dreamed about a summer vacation somewhere in Europe?
-Whether it is sipping a cocktail on a beach in Nice or discovering a hiking trail in the majestic Alps, there is never a lack of choice when it comes to spending the summer months exploring what the Old Continent has to offer.
+Who hasn’t dreamed about taking a summer vacation somewhere in Europe?
+Whether it is sipping wine in a Tuscan winery or taking a road trip in Ireland, there is never a lack of choice when it comes to spending the summer months exploring what the Old Continent has to offer.

-In this summer Europe packing guide, we offer some useful advice on how to pack for the a fun European getaway.
+We’ve put together a summer Europe packing guide, to offer some useful advice on how to pack for the a fun European getaway.
 This packing list will make sure you’re fully prepared for your journey.

 Must-Haves – Regardless of Location